weecology/data-sharing-paper/data_sharing_ms.md

 For data sharing to be effective, data should be easy to find, accessible, and stored where it will be preserved for a long time [@kowalczyk2011].
 To make your data (and associated code) visible and easily accessible, and to ensure a permanent link to a well maintained website, we suggest depositing your data in one of the major well-established repositories.
-This guarantees that the data will be available in the same location for a long time, in contrast to personal and institutional websites that do not guarantee the long-term persistence.
+This guarantees that the data will be available in the same location for a long time, in contrast to personal and institutional websites that do not guarantee long-term persistence.
 There are repositories available for sharing almost any type of biological or environmental data.
-Repositories that host specific data types, such as molecular sequences (e.g., DDBJ, GenBank, MG-RAST), are often highly standardized in data type, format, and quality control measures.
+Repositories that host specific data types, such as molecular sequences (e.g., DDBJ, GenBank, MG-RAST), are often highly standardized in data type, format, and quality control.
 Other repositories host a wide array of data types and are less standardized (e.g., Dryad, KNB, PANGAEA).
 In addition to the repositories focused on the natural sciences there are also all-purpose repositories where data of any kind can be shared (e.g., figshare).

 When choosing a repository you should consider where other researchers in your discipline are sharing their data.
 This helps to quickly identify the community's standard approach to sharing and increases the likelihood that other scientists will discover your data.
-In particular, if there is a centralized repository for a specific kind of data (e.g., GenBank for sequence data) then you should use it.
+In particular, if there is a centralized repository for a specific kind of data (e.g., GenBank for sequence data) then it should be used.q

 In cases where there is no *de facto* standard, it is worth considering differences among repositories in terms of use, data rights, and licensing (Table 3) and whether your funding agency or journal has explicit requirements or restrictions related to repositories.
 We also recommend that you use a repository that allows your dataset to be easily cited.